-Jay focuses his law practice in the areas of business and transactions, taxation, estate planning, employee benefit plan consulting, and real estate.
+Jay focuses his law practice in the areas of business and transactions, taxation, estate planning, and employee benefit plan consulting.
 Jay has advised small and medium-sized business owners for more than 28 years and they include service, technology, and manufacturing companies.

 Jay is a Certified Public Accountant, Certified Management Accountant, and is certified in Financial Management by the Institute of Management Accountants.
 Jay is also a member of the American Institute of CPAs and holds a Certified Global Management Accountant designation from the AICPA.
 He is also past Chair of the OSCPA Board of Directors and is a member of council of the AICPA.
 Due to his extensive accounting background, Jay is able to bring economic and financial perspectives to real world legal problems.